shayanabdulkarimkhan/dsc-phase-1-project-v2-4/README.md

 With all of that in mind, the final recommendation would be to pursue a film in the genre commbination of `Action, Adventure, Comedy`.

 This is because it will meet all 3 of the client's goals.
 These 3 genres are most common occurances in the high customer reviews list and the most profitable genres list.
 This increases the statistical chances of the movie having high **profits** and high **positive viewer responses**.

+## Links:
+1. Click [here][http://localhost:8888/notebooks/Microsoft%20Movie%20Studio%20Project.ipynb] to see the full analysis:
+2. Click [here][http://localhost:8888/files/Microsoft_Studios_Project.pdf] to see the overview presentation.